Parabolas and Quadratics

 Quadratic Parameters

-Late in our Algebra 1 course at The Urban School, we ask students to create a short, illustrated report explaining the connections illustrated here, using their own example.
+3. Another graphical derivation.
+Late in the Math 1 / Algebra 1 course I used to teach, I asked students to create a short report explaining the connections illustrated here, using their own example.
 One year, while grading this assignment, it hit me that there must be a new proof of the quadratic formula based on this, and sure enough, there is.
 You can read it in my article in the February 2008 issue of The Mathematics Teacher, under the title "A New Path to the Quadratic Formula".
-The proof involves neither parabolas nor completing the square!
+The proof involves neither parabolas nor completing the square.

 Worksheet (for teachers and perhaps some precalculus students)